Seibijō Station

 Seibijō Station (整備場駅, Seibijō-eki, lit.
 "Maintenance facility Station") is a station on the Tokyo Monorail in Ōta, Tokyo, Japan.

 Lines

 Seibijō Station is served by the 17.8 km Tokyo Monorail Haneda Airport Line from Monorail Hamamatsuchō in central Tokyo to Haneda Airport Terminal 2, and lies 11.8 km from the northern terminus of the line at Monorail Hamamatsuchō.
 Only all-stations "Local" services stop at this station.

 Station layout

 The station has two elevated platforms serving two tracks.
 Both platforms are connected by stairways with ticket gates on the street level.

-Adjacent stations

 History

 The station opened on 20 March 1967 as Haneda Seibijō Station (羽田整備場駅).
 It was renamed simply Seibijō Station on 27 September 1993.

 Passenger statistics

 In fiscal 2011, the station was used by an average of 2,329 passengers daily.

 Surrounding area

 The station is placed near the maintenance facilities of Haneda Airport.